olivecc/miscellaneous/prop_parse/README.md

 type that *g* represents, returns a value of 0 for an invalid formula, 1 for a proposition, 2 for a negation, and 3 for a binary formula.

-The solution is presented in the file 'prop\_parse.c', and a test driver program is supplied in 'test.c'.
+Two different solutions are presented in the files 'prop\_parse.c' and 'prop\_parse\_unrolled.c', representing a recursive solution and the 'unrolled' iterative version of it respectively, and a test driver program is supplied in 'test.c'.